Open Arts

 Overview of all dates

-The master's programme focuses on artistic practice, which is individually co-supervised and mentored by lecturers across the university Mozarteum.
-Therefore the master’s program invites students from all academic fields and social backgrounds who seek to transcend disciplinary boundaries in their artistic practice, position themselves it in relation to the challenges of our time in terms of social, ecological and technological change and to open forward-thinking, sustainable new pathways.
+At the heart of the master's programme is students' artistic practice, which is co-supervised and mentored by lecturers across the Mozarteum University.
+The master’s programme is therefore open to students from all academic fields and social backgrounds who strive to transcend disciplinary boundaries in their artistic practice, position their work in relation to the social ecological and technological challenges of our time, and seek forward-thinking, sustainable new pathways.

-The Salzburg Open Arts Program is a decidedly inter-, trans-, multi- or even undisciplinary study program.
-The application is open to students from all artistic and scientific fields who, after completing their studies, would like to overcome disciplinary boundaries in their artistic practice and open up sustainable new pathsway for our future.
+Since the Salzburg Open Arts Programme is, by its very nature, an inter-, trans-, multi- or even undisciplinary course, it is open to students from all artistic and academic fields.
+We welcome applications from those who seek to transcend disciplinary boundaries in their artistic practice and look to the future as they open up sustainable new pathways.

-The program promotes the development of an individual artistic practice across disciplinary boundaries, strengthens the ability for critical reflection and self-reflection and encourages the discovery and development of new fields and forms of expression in art.
+The programme fosters the development of an individual artistic practice across disciplinary boundaries, strengthens students' ability for critical reflection and self-reflection and encourages the discovery and development of new fields and forms of expression in art.

-The interdisciplinary experimental field of art, science and society is focused.
-This qualifies students for the exploration of arts and areas that are currently developing or will develop in the course of the social, ecological and technological change.
+The course is centred around the experimental and interdisciplinary field of art, academia and society.
+This qualifies students for the exploration of arts and areas that are newly emerging or are expected to develop in the course of the social, ecological and technological change.

-Students can also use the Master's program to prepare for an artistic or artistic-scientific doctorate.
+Students can also use the master's programme as preparation for an artistic or academic doctorate.

 The curriculum is competence-orientated.
-After completing the Master's program Open Arts students should
+After completing the master's programme in Open Arts, students should:

-• be able to engage experimentally, but also reflectively, with concepts and methods from various artistic and scientific disciplines, to apply them, and to bring them into current discourses and dialogues.
+• be able to engage experimentally, but also reflectively, with concepts and methods from various artistic and academic disciplines, to apply them, and to bring them into current discourses and dialogues

 • be able to work with different media, materials and technologies to realise artistic projects/processes and develop them further.

-• be able to successfully organise, plan and implement *disciplinary+ (inter-, trans-, corss-, undisciplinary) projects in terms of processes and cooperation.
+• be able to successfully organise, plan and implement *disciplinary+ (inter-, trans-, cross-, undisciplinary) projects in terms of processes and cooperation

-• Have developed an understanding of the theories and methods and be able to integrate them into their own practice and create appropriate forms to present, communicate and document them,
+• have developed an understanding of theories and methods and be able to integrate them into their own practice and create appropriate forms to present, communicate and document them

-• master artistic and scientific working methods (in relation to their own practice) and be able to analyse, interpret, develop in writing and communicate artistic and scientific content,
+• have mastered artistic and academic working methods (in relation to their own practice) and be able to analyse, interpret, develop in writing and communicate artistic and academic content

 • have developed a critical awareness of social, political and cultural contexts,

-• be aware of and fulfil their role as mediators and translators between theories and practices, artistic and scientific disciplines,
+• be aware of and fulfil their role as facilitators and translators between theory and practice, artistic and academic disciplines

 • be able to formulate new perspectives, approaches and insights,

-• have specialised through targeted immersion in the (free) electives, which may also be of interest for artistic and social development as a whole and at the same time develop their individual interests in the sense of lifelong learning beyond their own field.
+• have taken advantage of the (free) electives to build a specialism, which may also be of interest for artistic and social development as a whole and at the same time develop their individual interests beyond their own field in the spirit of lifelong learning

 The course of study extends over four semesters, during which students work continuously on their projects.
 These may already be components of the master's project.
 They receive individual supervision and support.